fhabazin/JML/README.md

 JML
 ===

-Java framework form machine learning with support for linear and logistic regression, support vector machines, neural networks and more
+Java framework for machine learning with support for linear and logistic regression and K-means.
+With plans to add suport for SVM and neural networks